PiSupply/PaPiRus/README.md

 # Composite text and graphics
 papirus-composite-write

-# Copy framebuffer (text console or desktop) to Papirus using the buttons to zoom en pan
+# Copy framebuffer (text console or desktop) to Papirus using the buttons to zoom and pan
 # Only for 2.7" and 2.0" displays
 papirus-fbcopy

-# Display image sequences or slide-show
+# Display image sequences or slideshow
-# The directory containing the pictures must have number sequenced images in the form 0.gif, 1.gif, 2.gif, etc.
+# For an animation, the directory containing the pictures must have numbered images in the form 0.gif, 1.gif, 2.gif, etc.
-# for an animation or pictures with random names (e.g. in the case of a slide-show).
 papirus-animation [--delay DELAY] [--rotation ROTATION] [--fullupdate] [--loop] directory

 # Take a picture with the RPi camera using the PaPiRus screen as viewfinder